 Upper cervical chiropractors focus on relieving nerve compression pain by making gentle adjustments to very slight misalignments of the top two bones of the neck.
 Some patients have found that this relieves nerve pressure that causes symptoms in the arms and legs such as carpal tunnel syndrome or other conditions like sciatica which results in a similar pain and numbness sensation in one leg.

-If you are suffering from carpal tunnel syndrome, especially if you have any history of head or neck trauma, it makes sense to have an upper cervical chiropractor perform a thorough examination of your neck.
+If you are suffering from carpal tunnel syndrome, especially if you have any history of head or neck trauma, have an upper cervical chiropractor perform a thorough examination of your neck.
 If a misalignment is revealed, precise measurements will be taken using diagnostic imaging.
 Gentle adjustments are safe for persons of any age.
 This may be your opportunity to get help for your condition without the side effects of surgery.

 While a general chiropractor may try popping your elbow or wrist to relieve the pain, remember that this will help only if the nerve compression you are exeprincing in these areas is the only source of nerve compression.
 While most chiropractors adjust the neck, the precision with which upper cervical chiropractors operate may make the difference.
 Measurements can pinpoint misalignments to hundredths of a degree.
 Such a small misalignment could be creating the chain reaction in the body that is leading to chronic nerve pain.
 Before doing anything drastic or invasive, locate an upper cervical practitioner near you for a no-obligation consultation to see if this is a viable therapy for you.